 Improving health care access for those with limited incomes and resources is fundamental to Kaiser Permanente’s mission.
 Our Medical Financial Assistance program (MFA) helps low-income, uninsured, and underserved patients receive access to care.
 The program provides temporary financial assistance or free care to patients who receive health care services from our providers, regardless of whether they have health coverage or are uninsured.
 The MFA program is one of the most generous in the health care industry and is available to those patients in greatest need.
-Through our charity care program, Kaiser Permanente is committed to:

 Who’s Eligible for Medical Financial Assistance?

 Please note, the MFA program is not a form of health insurance and can’t be used to subsidize premiums.
-For one example of how the program works, view this video story about the Simmons family, which received medical financial assistance after one parent and one of two children were diagnosed with Type 1 Diabetes.

 How can I learn more about the Medical Financial Assistance Program and how to enroll?